needle-mirror/com.unity.game-foundation/Documentation~/ConstantsGeneration.md

-# Generating constant strings from your catalogs
+# Generating Constant Strings From Your Catalogs

 ## Purpose